GothenburgBitFactory/taskserver-troubleshooting/PITCHME.md

 $ sudo make install
 ```

-This can then be verified using \verb+taskd diagnostics+.
+This can then be verified using `taskd diagnostics`.

 +++